When I realized that Social Selling actually could help me as a B2B Sales Rep

 - Spent 30 minutes at LinkedIn every day and set up some simple targets to build a continuity.
 For instance, how many weekly relevant comments, likes, group discussions, new contacts, messages sent and shares I should do.

 - I started to proactively contact people in my network, but primarily outside my network via Inmails.
-Contacting those you had interaction and mutual references with in the forums above.
+Contacting those you had interactions and mutual references with in the forums above.

 - Publishing statuses and/or posts 1-2 times a month aiming to become a thought leader.